(A) Time and place of the hearing

 (2) When the hearing involves one of the medical determination issues listed in this paragraph, the agency representative shall be an employee of the medical determination unit or agency, or an agent of that office.

 (i) Prior authorization for medical services.

 (iii) Determination of disability and incapacity.

 (iv) Precertification of hospital admissions and medical procedures.

-(v) Preadmission screening and resident review (PASRR) determinations made by the Ohio department of mental health and the Ohio department of developmental disabilities.
+(v) Preadmission screening and resident review (PASRR) determinations made by the Ohio department of mental health and addiction services and the Ohio department of developmental disabilities.

-(vi) Coordinated services program (CSP) issues, including enrollment, continued enrollment, denial of a requested designated provider or pharmacy change, and denial of payment for services by a nondesignated provider.
+(vi) Coordinated services program (CSP) issues, including enrollment, continued enrollment, denial of a requested designated provider change, and denial of payment for services by a nondesignated provider.